 A surgical error is a general term used to describe any mistake that is made during a surgical procedure.
-Given its broad scope, the term may apply to a number of different situations, such as when a doctor does not receive informed consent from a patient prior to an operation or fails to provide patient sufficient information about the risks and consequences associated with the procedure.
+Given its broad scope, the term may apply to a number of different situations, such as when a doctor does not receive informed consent from a patient prior to an operation or fails to provide the patient sufficient information about the risks and consequences associated with the procedure.

-Unnecessary surgery, on the other hand is a type of surgical error.
+Unnecessary surgery, on the other hand, is a type of surgical error.
 Thus while an unnecessary surgery is a kind of surgical error, a surgical error is not necessarily caused by unnecessary surgery.
 Doctors, surgeons, nurses, and other medical personnel may face legal consequences if they are successfully sued for injuries relating to an unnecessary surgical procedure.
 Successful claimants will be able to recover damages from respondents.

-Some unnecessary surgery compensation that may be available incudes, economic damages, non-economic damages, punitive damages awards amongst others.
-If an unnecessary surgery causes a patient’s death, the family of the deceased patient may be able to bring a wrongful death lawsuit against the negligent doctor or heath professional and could potentially recover monetary damages.
+Some unnecessary surgery compensation that may be available include, economic damages, non-economic damages, punitive damages awards amongst others.
+If an unnecessary surgery causes a patient’s death, the family of the deceased patient may be able to bring a wrongful death lawsuit against the negligent doctor or health professional and could potentially recover monetary damages.
 Also if the family member suing is the deceased patient’s spouse, they may be awarded damages for loss of consortium.

-A few issues can arise due to patient’s consent.
+A few issues can arise due to the patient’s consent.
 This can often lead to surgical mistake claims when surgery occurs without consent.
 If the patient experiences pain and further injuries that were avoidable should the surgery not have happened, it can be strong grounds for bringing a claim.
 There is a case law that explains what the surgeon must explain to the patient so that the consent is valid.